rubocop/ruby-style-guide/README.md

 * <a name="pascalcase-classes"></a>
-  Use `PascalCase` for classes and modules.
+  Use `UpperCamelCase` (PascalCase) for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)
 <sup>[[link](#pascalcase-classes)]</sup>